Writty/Open/README.md

 * Save as PDF, HTML, Markdown and TXT
 * RTL Support
 * Autosave RTL preferences
-* Word Counter
+* Word and Character Counter
 * Light/Dark Mode

 ## WishList
-Things it would be nice to include in the future
+Things it would be nice to include:

+* Insert Link function in a custom modal (no prompt)
 * Image Resizing

 You are more than welcome to contribute with some of the points above or anything you consider.